markusbohl/fluent-ts-validator/README.md

 - `validateIfEachString`

-All of these methods expect a lambda expression as parameter which maps the input to specific validatable attributes of that instance.
-Depending on the type of the validatable attributes different validation rules are available.
-The lambda expressions in the `validateIfEach`-methods map to an instance of type `Iterable`.
-Obviously, all elements in an Array, Set, or whatever kind of Iterable will then be validated.
+All of these methods expect a lambda expression as parameter which maps the input to specific validatable properties of that instance.
+Depending on the type of the validatable properties different validation rules are available.
+The lambda expressions in the `validateIfEach`-methods map to an instance that complies to the `Iterable` protocol.
+Obviously, all elements in an `Array`, `Set`, or whatever kind of `Iterable` will then be validated.

 For example: